 Introduction Tri-cyclic antidepressants (TCAs), serotonin-norepinephrine reuptake inhibitors (SNRIs) and anti-epileptic drugs (AEDs) are the mainstays of adjuvant therapy for neuropathic pain.
 This Fast Fact reviews the evidence for the use of AEDs in the treatment of neuropathic pain.
 For a more in-depth look at gabapentin, pregabalin, and antidepressants for neuropathic pain see Fast Facts #49, 187, 288, and 299.
 Due to lack of head-to-head data, evidence is presented as numbers needed to treat (NNT) and numbers needed to harm (NNH).
 For instance, an NNT of 5 for 50% pain reduction means for every 5 patients treated with a drug, only 1 of them would achieve a 50% reduction in pain.
 All data presented and doses mentioned are for adults and based on investigations of patients with chronic pain.
 Given the paucity of research about the use of adjuvants for pain management in patients with life-limiting illnesses, many clinicians empirically extrapolate available data to palliative care patients.

 Gabapentin is effective in treating central and peripheral neuropathic pain.
-According to a 2011 Cochrane review of the effect of gabapentin on chronic neuropathic conditions (including post-herpetic neuralgia, painful diabetic neuropathy, mixed neuropathic pain), the NNT is 5.8 (4.8-7.2) to achieve at least moderate benefit.
-Adverse effects are frequent, usually tolerable and include drowsiness, dizziness and edema (1).
-Gabapentin should be dose adjusted for renal dysfunction.
-It should be withdrawn gradually to avoid precipitating seizures.
+According to a Cochrane review of the effect of gabapentin on chronic neuropathic conditions (including post-herpetic neuralgia, painful diabetic neuropathy, mixed neuropathic pain), the NNT is 5.8 (4.8-7.2) for moderate benefit.
+Adverse effects are frequent, but usually tolerable and include drowsiness, dizziness, and edema (1).
+Gabapentin should be dose adjusted for renal dysfunction and withdrawn gradually to avoid precipitating seizures.
 Maximum dose is 3,600 mg/day (2).
+It is being evaluated for migraine treatment and prevention.

-Pregabalin is effective in treating peripheral and central neuropathic pain.
+Pregabalin is effective in treating peripheral and central neuropathic pain for many patients (3).
 Its effectiveness increases as the dose approaches 600 mg/day.
-At a dose of 600 mg/day, the NNT to decrease pain by 50% for the following conditions is: 3.9 (range 3.1-5.1) for post-herpetic neuralgia; 5.0 (range 4.0-6.6) for diabetic neuropathy; and 5.6 (range 3.5-14) for central neuropathic pain.
-There was no difference in incidence of side effects among participants taking pregabalin vs placebo and no indication of a dose response to side-effects (3).
+At a dose of 600 mg/day, the NNT to decrease pain by 50% is: 3.9 (range 3.1-5.1) for post-herpetic neuralgia; 5.0 (range 4.0-6.6) for diabetic neuropathy; and 5.6 (range 3.5-14) for central neuropathic pain.
+There was no difference in incidence of side effects among participants taking pregabalin vs placebo and no indication of a dose response to side-effects (4).
 Dosing starts at 150 mg/day in divided doses either twice or three times daily (2).

-Carbamazepine is effective for neuropathic pain, specifically trigeminal neuralgia, but is not considered first-line therapy due to its adverse effects.
+Carbamazepine is effective for neuropathic pain, specifically trigeminal neuralgia.
 A meta-analysis reported that carbamazepine reduced chronic neuropathic pain compared to placebo with NNT of 1.7.
-However, adverse events occur frequently: NNH = 2.6 (4).
+However, adverse events occur frequently: NNH = 2.6 (5).
 Common side effects include leukocytosis, thrombocytopenia, dizziness, drowsiness, ataxia, nausea/vomiting and blurred vision.
 Additionally, there is a risk of agranulocytosis, aplastic anemia, and Stevens Johnson syndrome.
 Laboratory tests (BUN, complete blood count, sodium, liver function tests, urinalysis) and serum drug levels should be checked at baseline and during treatment.
 Dosing starts at 100-200 mg twice a day and is titrated by 200 mg/day every 3 – 5 days until pain relief is achieved.
 Maximum dose is 1,200 mg/day (2).
+In general, it is not first-line for general neuropathic pain, but many consider it as a first line agent for trigeminal neuralgia.

-Valproic acid was evaluated in a 2011 meta-analysis for the treatment of neuropathic pain.
-There were insufficient data for reliable pooled analysis, and the authors recommend against its use as first line therapy (7).
-Several small studies (n<60) showed benefit (maximum of 1200 mg/day in divided doses) over placebo in the treatment of diabetic neuropathy (8).
-However, studies of valproic acid have failed to find an effect (9).
-Adverse effects include liver function test abnormalities, dizziness, drowsiness and nausea.
-Maximum dose is 60 mg/kg/day (2).
+Valproic acid was evaluated in a meta-analysis for the treatment of neuropathic pain.
+There were insufficient data for reliable pooled analysis, and the authors recommend against its use as first line therapy (8).
+Several small studies (n<60) showed benefit (maximum of 1200 mg/day in divided doses) over placebo in the treatment of diabetic neuropathy (9).
+However, other studies failed to find an effect (10).
+Adverse effects include liver function test abnormalities, dizziness, drowsiness, and nausea.
+Divalproex is a similar medication approved for migraine prevention (11).

-Topiramate has not demonstrated convincing efficacy for painful diabetic neuropathy.
-In three studies totaling more than 1200 participants, topiramate did not show a statistically significant effect (9).
+Topiramate has not demonstrated convincing efficacy for painful diabetic neuropathy in three studies totaling more than 1200 participants (10).
 A subsequent randomized controlled trial of 317 patients with diabetic neuropathy showed a benefit over placebo with a NNT of 6.9.
-Serious adverse events include convulsion, bradycardia, and syncope (10).
-Additional adverse effects include sedation, nausea, diarrhea and metabolic acidosis (2).
-Dosing starts at 50 mg/day and can be titrated up to 400 mg/day (10).
+Serious adverse events include convulsion, bradycardia, and syncope (12).
+Additional adverse effects include sedation, nausea, diarrhea, and metabolic acidosis (2).
+Dosing starts at 50 mg/day and can be titrated up to 400 mg/day (12).
+It is being evaluated for migraine prevention and treatment.

-Using other AEDs including phenytoin and levetiracetam is not supported by clinical research.
-Although, a single small study (n=92) demonstrated benefit for lamotrigine in treating painful HIV-related neuropathy at doses of 200-400 mg daily (12, 9, 13).
+Using other AEDs including phenytoin and levetiracetam to treat neuropathic pain is not supported by clinical research.
+Although, a single small study (n=92) demonstrated benefit for lamotrigine for HIV-related neuropathy at doses of 200-400 mg daily (14,15).

 Summary TCAs, SNRIs, and the AEDs gabapentin and pregabalin are the best adjuvant analgesics for neuropathic pain.
 For patients who are intolerant to or who have pain refractory to the above medications, one can consider therapy with carbamazepine, oxcarbazepine, valproic acid, topiramate or lacosamide, keeping in mind they are associated with more side effects and lower rates of efficacy.